uglycustard/buildergenerator/README.md

 - Handles arrays and all other Java types and primitives
 - Handles inherited properties in a class hierarchy
 - Handles cyclic/bi-directional object graphs
-- Ability to override the the package for the generated builders
+- Ability to override the package for the generated builders
 - Ability to specify the output folder for the generated builder source files

 ##Usage